What Is Employment Readiness?

 - Career decision-making, or knowing what type of work suits you

-- Skills enhancement, or having the skills for the work you want
+- Skills enhancement, or having the skills and education for the work you want

 - Job search, or having the skills to find work